quil-lang/quil/rfcs/analog/proposal.md

 The finest granularity of timing information considered here is at the frame level.
-One model of semantics, which we outline here, is to consider that each frame (on a particular set of qubits) has a "local clock", which may be represented as a single real number.
-This clock may be "advanced" by a non-negative value.
-Thus, the frame clock are monotonically increasing during program execution.
+One model of semantics, which we outline here, is to consider that each frame (on a particular set of qubits) has a _local clock_, which may be represented as a single real number.
+This clock may be _advanced_ by a non-negative value.
+Thus, frame clocks are monotonically increasing during program execution.

 Under this model:
+- Instructions have the additional effect of advancing frame clocks.
-- pulse operations and frame mutations have a well defined local time at which they _occur_.
+- Pulse operations and frame mutations have a well defined local time at which they _occur_.
+Instructions involving multiple frames promise a form of
+  consistency: the local clocks are advanced to a consistent state so that the time of occurrence is common across frames.
-- pulse operations on a given qubit do not overlap in time, unless the `NONBLOCKING` modifier is used.
+- Pulse operations on a given qubit do not overlap in time, unless the `NONBLOCKING` modifier is used.
-- instructions have the additional effect of advancing frame clocks.

 #### Pulse Operations